Academics

 3-Year Plan of Study

-Clinical Mental Health Counseling program objectives are to prepare Counselors-in-Training (CIT) to:
+Touro University's Clinical Mental Health Counseling (CMHC) program learning objectives are to:

-2. Promote the wellness and mental health of clients from diverse and pluralistic communities, through the use of evidence-based, ethical counseling skills and techniques.
+- Prepare counselors-in-training to promote the wellness and mental health of clients from diverse and pluralistic communities, through the use of evidence-based, ethical counseling skills, and techniques.

-3. Function as clinical mental health professionals in multiple roles including treatment, assessment and consultative modalities addressing a wide range of mental health concerns.
+- Prepare counselors-in-training to function as clinical mental health professionals in multiple roles, including treatment, assessment, and consultative modalities addressing a wide range of mental health concerns.

-6. Meet the academic components required by the New York State Education Department, Office of the Professions to be eligible to apply for the limited permit, leading to clinical licensure.
+Prepare counselors-in-training to meet the academic components required by the New York State Education Department, Office of the Professions, to be eligible to apply for the limited permit, leading to clinical licensure.

-7. Prepare students for successful outcomes on the National Clinical Mental Health Counselor Examination (NCMHCE), required to become employable as a Licensed Mental Health Counselor (LMHC) in the State of New York.
+Prepare counselors-in-training for successful outcomes on the National Clinical Mental Health Counselor Examination (NCMHCE), required to become employable as a Licensed Mental Health Counselor (LMHC) in the State of New York.

-8. Educate students in accordance with the NYS Office of Addiction Services and Supports (OASAS) standards, with the option to apply for their Credentialed Alcoholism and Substance Abuse Counselor in Training (CASAC-T) credential.
+To educate counselors-in-training in accordance with the NYS Office of Addiction Services and Supports (OASAS) standards, with the option to apply for their Credentialed Alcoholism and Substance Abuse Counselors- in-Training (CASAC-T) credential.

 Requirements for Completion